SideScrollUI/SideScroll/Docs/Dev/Modules/Programs.md

 * Atlas.Start.Avalonia (.NET Standard 2.0)
   - The primary application that loads all the other modules
-  - Uses the `Atlas.GUI.WPF` controls with the `Atlas.Tabs.Test` interface
-  - Windows only

-* Atlas.Start.Eto.Desktop (.NET Framework 4.6.1)
-  - Non-working cross platform GUI attempt
-    - Delete or keep working on this?
-  - Uses the `Atlas.GUI.Eto` controls with the `Atlas.Tabs.Test` interface
+  - Uses the `Atlas.GUI.Avalonia` controls with the `Atlas.Tabs.Test` interface
+  - Cross Platform (Windows, Mac, Ubuntu)

 * Atlas.Console (.NET Core 2.0)
   - Future shell or command line program?